dksanyal/Surrogator/README.md

 Uses several advanced modules like BeautifulSoup, PyQt4, nltk, selenium, pandas, numpy, gensim.models, and many more.
 It is highly customizable.
 Incorporates state-of-the-art machine learning algorithms.

 TESTING:
-Results of preliminary evaluation of Surrogator on a sample set of 120 Computer Science and Electrical Engg. papers is provided.
+Results of preliminary evaluation of Surrogator on a sample set of 120 Computer Science and Electrical Engg. papers is provided in EvaluationSurrogatorV2_v1_0.xlsx .